MA Philosophy of Biological and Cognitive SciencesFind a programme

 - Individual, supervised research project

-Satisfactory completion of semesters 1 and 2 allows you to progress to writing a dissertation of not more than 15,000 words on an approved topic of your choice.
+Satisfactory completion of semesters one and two will allow you to progress to writing a dissertation of up to 15,000 words on an approved topic of your choice.
 The dissertation is your chance to produce an extended piece of philosophical research that can act as preparation for a graduate research degree.
 You will have supervisory meetings with a member of staff who will also provide feedback on a draft of your work.

 See international equivalent qualifications on the International Office website.